TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglYaml.rst

 YAML coding guidelines
 ======================

-Yaml is (one of the languages) used for configuration in TYPO3.
+YAML is (one of the languages) used for configuration in TYPO3.

 Directory and file names
 ========================